 Earth’s distance from the sun does not cause the seasons.
 The tilt of Earth's axis causes the seasons.
 In summer, the United States tilts toward the sun.
 In winter, it tilts away from the sun.

 May 28, 2014

-24 time zones circle the earth.
+The earth has 24 time zones.
 They are 15 degrees wide.
 Multiply 15 X 24, and you get 360, the number of degrees in a circle.
-The continental U.S. was divided into 4 time zones in 1883.
+The U.S. was divided into 4 time zones in 1883.
 From east to west, they are Eastern, Central, Mountain & Pacific.
 As we travel west, it is one hour earlier in each time zone.
-Louisville is in the Eastern time Zone, Nashville in the Central, Denver in the Mountain & Las Vegas in the Pacific.
+Louisville is in the Eastern time Zone, Nashville is in the Central.
+Denver is in the Mountain.
+Las Vegas is in the Pacific.

 20 JUPITER AT ITS BEST